gardener/documentation/hugo/content/050-tutorials/content/howto/gpu/_index.md

 scope: app-developer
 ---
 ## Intro
 Be aware, that the following sections might be opinionated.
-Kubernetes, and the GPU support in particular, is a rapidly developing environment, which means that this guide is likely to be outdated sometimes.
-For this reason, **contributions are highly appreciated**.
+Kubernetes, and the GPU support in particular, are rapidly evolving, which means that this guide is likely to be outdated sometime soon.
+For this reason, **contributions are highly appreciated** to update this guide.

 ## Create a Cluster
 First thing first, let’s create a k8s cluster with GPU accelerated nodes.
 In this example we will use AWS **p2.xlarge** EC2 instance because it's the cheapest available option at the moment.
-If you are also trying this out I'd suggest you using this instance type to avoid hitting your bill heavily. **More or less 1€/hour per GPU**
+Use such cheap instances for learning to limit your resource costs. **This costs around 1€/hour per GPU**

 ![gpu-selection](howto-gpu.png)

-## Install NVidia Driver as Deamonset
+## Install NVidia Driver as Daemonset

 ```yaml
 apiVersion: extensions/v1beta1